acquire#

 minimal profile:

 Profile none is a special case where no module gets collected.
-This profile, is used in combination with --dir, --file or --glob to collect specific paths from a target.
+Profiles can be used in combination with --dir, --file or --glob to collect specific user-defined paths from a target.
 These arguments do the following:

 • --dir: Collects a directory recursively.